 4. Clean the Air

 If there’s still a smell of vomit near the area, grab a medium-sized bowl.
-Add either some white vinegar, baking soda, or coffee grounds (1).
+Add some white vinegar, baking soda, or coffee grounds (1).
 Let it sit for approximately an hour near the site, and it will soak up airborne odors.

 5. Use a Brush

-If you don’t have a vacuum, scrape up as much residue as possible and then follow the cleaning steps above.
+If you don’t have a vacuum, scrape up as much residue as possible and follow the cleaning steps above.
 Once the area is dry, use a brush to restore the fluffiness and texture.

 6. Disinfect the Carpet